rescript-lang/bucklescript.github.io/docs/object.md

 let twenty = ageGet(joe)
 ```

-Alternatively, you can use the [Fast Pipe](fast-pipe.md) feature in a later section for a nicer-looking access syntax:
+Alternatively, you can use the [Pipe First](pipe-first.md) feature in a later section for a nicer-looking access syntax:

 ```ocaml
 let twenty = joe |. ageGet